module-federation/module-federation-examples/nextjs/README.md

 Due to the effort to support Next.js and funding constraints, I have moved the plugin to a paid model.

+NOTE: There seems to be a problem with css-in-js sharing between federated modules.
+This is likely due to some internal module not being shared as a singleton.
+PR is welcome

 ## Getting Started

 1. run `npm install @module-federation/nextjs-mf --registry https://r.privjs.com` with npm 7 or install it directly in each folder/app, note the plugin is not free.